Disfruta tu viaje, sin bajar la guardia. Estamos en Semáforo Verde; Adelante

 On the other side of the Cuale River you’ll find this fascinating, colorful and cosmopolitan neighborhood, known as the LGBT area, with trendy restaurants, plazas, coffee shops, and a lively nightlife to enjoy at sundown.

-This area, also known as Olas Altas or South Side, attracts visitors with its authentic Mexican style, cobbled streets and picturesque facades.
+This area, also known as Olas Altas, attracts visitors with its authentic Mexican style, cobbled streets and picturesque facades.
 Art and culture play an important role in this area, so you are sure to find galleries with more than a 60-year trajectory exhibiting local and foreign artwork.

 The Lázaro Cardenas Park (also now known as The Tile Park) is a must-stop.
 Admire the unique mosaic designs embellished into its benches, columns, planters, and walls that turn it into an open-air gallery.

 At this same spot, on Saturday mornings during high season, you can visit the Olas Altas Farmers Market, the first market in the bay with a handmade-homegrown concept, where you will find one-of-a-kind items made by local artisans, fresh produce, local and international delights, live music and so much more!